 timeline UIs.
 I created the component to better understand

 GistList is a GitHub-integrated task list for iOS.
 It's Apptivus's second app and a welcome departure from games.
 It's a useful tool if you use markdown and Gist frequently.
-It's one of those apps that tries to do one thing well.
+It's an app that tries to do one thing well.
 At this time, it is no longer in the App Store.
 However, you can find the source on GitHub.

 Survive! is a simple avoider game written in 48 hours for the Ludum Dare #28 game jam.
 It was an opportunity to experiment with Unity's new 2D rendering engine.
 The talented Kris Zalameda provided the artwork and design.